Fallout tabletop RPG details revealed, alongside a limited Special Edition - here's where to pre-order

 As for the standard version, this 400-page tome will give players and gamemasters the tools they need to create characters in - and conquer - Fallout's post-apocalyptic wasteland.
 We don't know the US pricing yet, but a UK copy will cost £38.

 "In Fallout 2d20, players will create their own survivors, super mutants, ghouls, and even Mister Handy robots," the press release notes.
-Armed with iconic weapons from the series, lore to inspire backgrounds, and the studio's "2d20 cinematic role-playing system," the game can be paired with unique dice, maps, and handouts.
+Armed with iconic weapons from the series and lore to inspire players, it uses Modiphius Entertainment's "2d20 cinematic role-playing system" rather than the mechanics you'd find in the best Dungeons and Dragons books.
+The same was true of the studio's excellent Dishonored roleplaying game, so that's good news.

+No matter which version you get, the game can be enhanced with unique Vault-Tec dice made specifically for the Fallout tabletop RPG, maps of iconic Fallout locations, character sheets, and cardboard Nuka Cola Caps that are all sold separately.
+More supplements are on the way, too.

 While we wait for the Fallout tabletop RPG, don't forget to check out the best board games, the best card games, and these board games for 2 players.